birkenkrahe/ai482/bookmarks.md

 > confidence, in critical systems employing ML.«

-<a id="org5025f23"></a>
+<a id="org982e085"></a>

 # Use of AI in smart buildings (LvL=2)

-_Literature reviews are among the most important papers, both for beginners (to get an overview), and for experts (to keep their overview) - because they wade through and evaluate many articles in one fell swoop.
+*Literature reviews are among the most important papers, both for beginners (to get an overview), and for experts (to keep their overview) - because they wade through and evaluate many articles in one fell swoop.
 You may still have to go back to the original source, but no matter what, you'll have saved a lot of time, and learnt a lot, because the authors of literature reviews are often experts themselves (or becoming experts, by writing a literature review).
-Also, a literature review should be a part of every paper you write, and of every presentation you give.
+Also, a literature review should be a part of every paper you write, and of every presentation you give.*

 Source: Aguilar et al (2021).
 A systematic literature review on the use of artificial intelligence in energy self-management in smart